Nicola-Russo/Framework-for-smart-grid-security/README.md

 Node.

-Ganache EVM(>= 2.1.0).
+Ganache EVM (>= 2.1.0).

 VSCode.

-# Download the framework and first operations
+**Download the framework and first operations**
 Clone the repository

 Go to the folder "Processing Unit" and unzip "Dati_simulazione_PMU.zip".
 Once you unzip the data (Magnitude.json and PhaseAngle.json) sure that the two files are in the folder "Processing Unit".
 So you can delete the folder.zip

-# Deploy Smart Contracts on Ganache
+**Deploy Smart Contracts on Ganache**

-Change into the project directory: cd IoTProvenance/
+Change into the project directory: _cd IoTProvenance/_

-Install all dependencies: npm install
+Install all dependencies: _npm install_

-Deploy contracts: truffle migrate --reset
+Deploy contracts: _truffle migrate --reset_

-# Install dependencies of Processing Unit
+**Install dependencies of Processing Unit**

-Change into the project directory: cd ProcessingUnit/
+Change into the project directory: _cd ProcessingUnit/_

-Install all dependencies: npm install
+Install all dependencies: _npm install_

 Open Ganache and copy the first account address and paste into the file "Processing_unit.js" at the line of code ~ 766.
 After this go into the section "CONTRACTS" of Ganache and search "SpecificProvenance" and copy the address of smart contract and paste into the same file at the line of code ~ 765.
 Save the file.

-# Run the simulation
+**Run the simulation**

-Open a new terminal and change into the project folder: cd Processing Unit
+Open a new terminal in VSCode into the project folder "Processing Unit"

 Launch the following command: node PMU.js

-Open a new terminal and change into the project folder: cd Processing Unit
+Open a new terminal in VSCode into the project folder "Processing Unit"

 Launch the following command: node Processing_unit.js

+**Results**
+You can see from terminal that new blocks has been mined in Ganache

+Open Ganache and go to "Blocks" or "Events" and see the content of new blocks mined that contain the data of PMU